chasewoodford/bytes-counter/README.md

 ```

 **Part 3:**
-Append search input with phrase like "calories
+Append search input with phrase like "calories"

 **Part 4:**
 Scrape results to get an average caloric number for whatever is in the image